HeyKrystal/asa-server-manager/README.md

 $ ./ASAServerManager.ps1 -serverop restart -now
 ```

-<br>**-rouletteevents** : This parameter allows you to provide a comma separated list of event mod ids to activate at random on restart.
+<br>**-eventroulette** : This parameter allows you to provide a comma separated list of event mod ids to activate at random on restart.
 To avoid loss, only use events that have been added to the core game.
 Technically this will work with general mods too, but its not recommended.
 (This will not overrided events specified in ASAServer.properties)
 ```
 $ ./ASAServerManager.ps1 -serverop restart -eventroulette 927083,927090,927084
 ```

-<br>**-rouletteweight** : Paired with -eventroulette, this paramater allows you to provide a percentage that an event roulette will occur.
+<br>**-rouletteweight** : Paired with -eventroulette, this paramater allows you to specify a percentage chance that an event roulette will occur.
 Must provide a value of 0-100.
 ```
 $ ./ASAServerManager.ps1 -serverop restart -eventroulette 927083,927090,927084 -eventweight 50
 ```